sdkman/sdkman-vendor-maven-plugin/README.md

 The `consumerKey` and `consumerToken` could also be specified in the `configuration` tag but these should not be there.
 These values have corresponding properties that should be used from the command line or configured in the `settings.xml`.

+The `apiHost` specifies the SDKMan server to use, the default value is the SDKMan dev server _sdkman-vendor-dev.herokuapp.com_.
+For real announce, this should be replaced by the SDKMan prod server.

 Usage from command line:

 ```
 mvn -e io.sdkman:sdkman-maven-plugin:1.0-SNAPSHOT:release \
+    -Dsdkman.api.host=${api_host} \
     -Dsdkman.consumer.key=${my_key} \
     -Dsdkman.consumer.token=${my_token} \
     -Dsdkman.candidate=${my_candidate} \